 Published online: September 14, 2018

-National Cancer Institute Colorectal Cancer Risk Assessment tool provides 5-year, 10-year and lifetime estimates and currently helps predict lifetime CRC risk.
-We conducted this study with the aim of evaluating the NCI Colorectal Cancer Risk Assessment Tool as a predictor of the presence of adenomatous polyps found during screening or surveillance colonoscopy.
+To evaluate the National Cancer Institute (NCI) Colorectal Cancer (CRC) Risk Assessment Tool as a predictor for the presence of adenomatous polyps (AP) found during screening or surveillance colonoscopy.

 This is a retrospective single center observational study.
 We collected data of adenomatous polyps in each colonoscopy and then evaluated the lifetime CRC risk.
 We calculated the AP prevalence across risk score quintiles, odds ratios of the prevalence of AP across risk score quintiles, area under curves (AUCs) and Youden’s indexes to assess the optimal risk score cut off value for AP prevalence status.

 The prevalence of AP gradually increased throughout the five risk score quintiles: i.e., 27.63% in the first and 51.35% in the fifth quintile.
 The odd ratios of AP prevalence in the fifth quintile compared to the first and second quintile were 2.76 [confidence interval (CI): 1.71-4.47] and 2.09 (CI: 1.32-3.30).
 The AUC for all patients was 0.62 (CI: 0.58-0.66).
 Youden’s Index indicated the optimal risk score cutoff value discriminating AP prevalence status was 3.60.